BlankSpruce/gersemi/README.md

   -w INTEGER, --workers INTEGER
                         Number of workers used to format multiple files in parallel.
-                        [default: number of CPUs on this system]
+                        [default: number of CPUs on this system] --cache, --no-cache   Enables cache with data about files that are known to be formatted to speed up execution.
+                        [default: cache enabled]
+  --require-definitions, --no-require-definitions
+                        Require definitions of custom commands.
+When enabled file which has unknown custom commands will have warnings issued about that and result won't be cached.
+When disabled it will be assumed that original formatting of unknown command is the correct one.
+See: "Let's make a deal" section in README.
+                        [default: definitions are required]
 ```

 ### [pre-commit](https://pre-commit.com/) hook